RyanMillerC/openshift-auto-csr/README.md

 manually approved with `oc adm cerficiate approve`.

-This Helm chart deploys a CronJob that will check for any pending CSRs and automatically approve them every 5 minutes. **This is only meant for lab (or similar environment) clusters due to the security implications of blindly approving pending CSRs.**
+This Helm chart deploys a CronJob that will check for any pending CSRs and automatically approve them every 5 minutes.

+**⚠️ This is only meant for lab (or similar environment) clusters due to the security implications of blindly approving pending CSRs. ⚠️**

 ## How to Use